sethalves/snow2-client/README.md

 snow2 will be placed in /usr/local/bin/

-Some libraries will be placed in /usr/local/share/scheme/
+Some libraries may be placed in /usr/local/share/

-You can also use "build" rather than "install", but only CHICKEN's compiled version will work when the user's current working directory isn't the snow2 source directory.
+You can also use "build" rather than "install".
+This does nothing unless SCHEME=chicken, in which case it compiles the client.

 Running